 In addition to its important role in energy production, it is the most powerful fat-soluble antioxidant available that protects the body's cells from oxidative stress, which can damage proteins, lipids, and DNA.

 What is the difference between ubiquinol & coenzyme Q10?

-- Ubiquinone is the oxidized form of the coenzyme Q10 that most people know.
+- Ubiquinone is the oxidised form of the coenzyme Q10 that most people know.
 It has been available as a dietary supplement for over 30 years and has been researched for a long time.
-Although researchers have known about Ubiquinol for just as long, due to its sensitivity to light and air, Ubiquinol has not been stabilized and commercially available.
+Although researchers have known about Ubiquinol for just as long, due to its sensitivity to light and air, Ubiquinol has not been stabilised and commercially available.

 - Ubiquinol has shown in every clinical trial to date that it is better absorbed than conventional coenzyme Q10.

 - The body's ability to effectively convert coenzyme Q10 to its usable form of ubiquinol decreases as we age or during illness.

 - Ubiquinol is the predominant form of coenzyme Q10 in a healthy body.
 In fact, over 90% of Coenzyme Q10 in the plasma and tissue of a healthy person is in the form of Ubiquinol.

 - Our body naturally produces coenzyme Q10 and converts it to its active form, ubiquinol.
 This nutrient is crucial for cellular energy and also protects the cells from free radical damage.
 It is the key component of 95% of the body's energy production and provides sustained, natural energy from within.

 - Any health benefit that a coenzyme Q10 supplement user has seen in the past was based on the body being able to effectively convert it to the usable ubiquinol form.